Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Summary

-At dimensions $D>2$, for sufficiently low selectivity couplings, the variance of the local elastic displacements is independent of the size of the system, corresponding to positional long range order (LRO), not different from an ordinary 3D elastic medium.
+At dimensions $d>2$, for sufficiently weak selectivity couplings, the variance of the local elastic displacements is independent of the size of the system, corresponding to positional long range order (LRO), not different from an ordinary 3D elastic medium, e.g., a 3D crystal.
 However, as the selectivity increases, the system gets unstable beyond a threshold value of the selectivity parameters, with only positional short range order reminiscent of a liquid.
 Thus a transition between LRO and SRO can be induced by turning the selectivity parameter.
 As in 2D, the phase transition can be turned to first order by tuning the selectivity parameters, across which the elastic modulii display finite jumps.

-On the whole, thus, the selectivity parameters can be tuned to distabilize the positional order as well as turning the second order phase transition to a first order one.
+On the whole, thus, the selectivity parameters can be tuned to distabilize the positional order and also to turn the second order phase transition to a first order one.
+Assuming the selectivity parameters to be continuously varying control parameters, we can note that such variations lead to {\em re-entrant structural phase transitions} of the sample; this could be easily seen if one moves along the $\overline g_1$-axis in the phase diagrams (\ref{phase-diag1-2d}-\ref{phase-diag3-2d}).

-We have assumed the system to have zero strain when the stress vanishes.
-This condition may not hold good when, for instance, there are impurities present in the system.
-If we relax this condition, then additional terms of the form $\int d^dx \hat g A(\phi) u_{ii}$ can be added to ${\cal F}_{u\phi}$ in (\ref{f-int}) above, where $A(\phi)$ is a generic polynomial function of $\phi$, and should be proportional to impurity concentrations.
-Such a term, being more relevant than the existing order parameter - elastic deformation anhamornic terms, can distablize the RG fixed points discussed here.
-Effects of such a term could be small, when the system is ``clean'', i.e., practically defect free.
-In addition, for a nearly incompressible system, $\tilde \lambda$ is very large, $u_{ii}$ is very small, and hence, the effects of this very weak compressibility can become important only at very large scales.
-This leaves us with a sufficiently large window of length scales, within which the physics discussed above can be observed.
+The free energy $\cal F$ in Eq.~(\ref{free2}) for ZTE elastic media is constructed in such a way that $\langle u_{ij}\rangle =0$ identically in the absence of externally applied stresses, ensuring vanishing thermal expansion.
+If we relax this condition, then additional terms of the form $\int d^dx \hat g_A A(\phi) u_{ii}$ can be added to ${\cal F}_{u\phi}$ in (\ref{f-int}) above, where $A(\phi)$ is a generic polynomial function of $\phi$, which would lead to thermal expansion $\propto g_A\langle A(\phi)\rangle$ (which vanishes automatically in the incompressible limit).
+Such a term with $A(\phi)=A_0\phi + A_1 \phi^2+...$, being more relevant than the existing order parameter - elastic deformation anhamornic terms, can distablize the RG fixed points discussed here; see also Ref.~\cite{berg-halp}.
+These terms would then describe materials with finite thermal expansions.
+However, in nearly compressible systems, $u_{ii}$ is small, and there should be a sufficiently large scales over which the physics described here could be observed.

 The stiffening of the system with weak selectivity at 2D holds close to the critical point only.
 Away from the critical point, all the fluctuation corrections are finite.
 These finite corrections to $\mu$ and $\tilde \lambda$ can however turn these elastic modulii negative, if the selectivity parameters are large enough.
 However, these instabilities no longer depend upon the system size.
 For weak selectivity, $\mu$ and $\tilde \lambda$ remain positive, but finite, leading to the standard QLRO.
 Thus phase diagrams in Fig.~\ref{phase-diag1-2d} and Fig.~\ref{phase-diag3-2d} still hold with the caveat that the positional order now refers to just QLRO.
 This picture holds in 3D as well.